I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 - U-shaped attribution assigns equal credit to both the first and last interactions.
 A lesser amount of credit is also assigned to any engagements that happen between these interactions, thus creating a relatively accurate map of the customer journey.

 Depending on the platform you use, you may actually be able to craft a custom attribution model that reflects a personal understanding of your customer base.
-These designs take time to map, and the data they provide will only be useful if you have a good understanding of how your model works.
+These designs take time to map, and the data they provide will only be helpful if you understand how your model works.

 Attributions are used to make decisions about future allocations of your marketing budget.
-If a channel receives more credit, it’s more likely to be worth the time and money you’re funneling into that part of your campaign.
+If a channel receives more credit, it’s more likely to be worth the time and money you funnel into that part of your campaign.
 The actual model you use doesn’t matter nearly as much as your interpretation of the data after it’s presented.

 Choosing a Marketing Dashboard